dottorepie/synthf/README.md

 First proof of concept 'Geodesic Octahedron' InSonic 2015

 ///if the intention is to use stereo sets instead of 3d wavefield just leave z channel unluged and ouput only sets of x,y channel pairs

-///////////////////////////////////////////////////////////////////image to sound

-~on this file you can find a synthf strtup file, at which you can load different images as timbre information source for the synth.

-~On that build the same inage that is used for the timbre, is used for tonal information

-~Image on interface can be normal size.
-Image for sound must be resized to 100x100 pixels, before loadingit into the buffer.

-~same instructions apply as in no image to sound startup file, only difference image has to be loaded also to a second buffer (line bellow the first one).

-~Programm needs more time to load cause of image sonification.

-~in case of interpreter crash (rare case if you load to many image synth clones, or run the code many times on the same server instance), terminate scsynth from activity monitor